Hosseinem/seqan3/doc/tutorial/argument_parser/index.md

 `add_positional_option()` will be linked to the first command line argument that is neither an option-value pair nor a flag.
 So the order of initialising your parser determines the order of assigning command line arguments to the respective variables.
-We personally recommend always using regular options (id-value pairs) because they are more expressive and it is easier to spot errors.
+We personally recommend to always use regular options (id-value pairs) because they are more expressive and it is easier to spot errors.

 You can add an option like this: